 Reports may vary due to their instructiveness.
 Let us check out different types of reports that the users can generate using advanced reporting software programs.

-4. Proposal Reports: A proposal document is prepared as a problem-solving report.
-It describes as to how one organization can help the other in meeting their needs within their budget and time.
-Most government advertisement issue “requests for proposal” or RFPs specifying their needs and the requirements of the proposal reports from their potential suppliers.
+- Proposal Reports: A proposal document is prepared as a problem-solving report.
+It describes how one organization can help the other in meeting their needs within their budget and time.
+Most government advertisements issue “requests for proposal” or RFPs specifying their needs and the requirements of the proposal reports from their potential suppliers.

-5. Lateral or Vertical Reports: This type of classification most significantly refers to the travel directions of a report.
+- Lateral or Vertical Reports: This type of classification most significantly refers to the travel directions of a report.
 The reports created upward or downward the hierarchy are vertical reports and are meant to contribute to the management control and help in organizational coordination.
-On the other hand, the report travelling between different units in the same organization level comes in the category of lateral reports.
+On the other hand, the report traveling between different units in the same organization level comes in the category of lateral reports.

-6. Internal or External Reports: Reports that travel within the organization is internal reports and those, prepared for distributing outside the organization such as annual reports of companies are external reports.
+- Internal or External Reports: Reports that travel within the organization are internal reports and those prepared for distributing outside the organization such as annual reports of companies are external reports.

-8. Functional Reports: These are generic kind of reports including financial reports, marketing reports, accounting reports and a variety of other reports.
+- Functional Reports: These are generic kinds of reports, including financial reports, marketing reports, accounting reports and a variety of other reports.
 They are also classified as:

 What constitutes a report?